Kootut teokset | Samlade skrifter | Selected Works

 Nor is it by any means sufficient that certain deputies occasionally give some attention to this fund during sessions of the Diet.
 There are few of them and they are so overburdened with other business that they do not have time to check the relevant account books, and they are moreover exposed to the danger of being suborned.
 For it is certainly too delicate a matter to entrust the private means of millions of people to the supervision or audit of a few individuals from each estate, all the more so as the public has never yet been informed by its deputies of the real situation, the difficulty of which is also increased for the members of the Diet by the fact that far too few of them thoroughly understand the actual institution, with its practices and malpractices, and are therefore obliged to accept what they are told by the Administrators.

-It should therefore not come as a surprise to anyone that the dissatisfaction of the public becomes implacable when the citizen is deprived of his money and commodities without being told where they are being placed, how they are being managed and whether they will ever be made available to him again, while for fear of being regarded as an agitator he is obliged to accept, in return for all the specie that he may possess, a few sheets of paper502 bearing undertakings that have not been honoured and to trust that they are equivalent to everything that he has lost.
+It should therefore not come as a surprise to anyone that the dissatisfaction of the public becomes implacable when the citizen is deprived of his money and commodities without being told where they are being placed, how they are being managed and whether they will ever be made available to him again, while for fear of being regarded as an agitator he is obliged to accept, in return for all the specie that he may possess, a few sheets of paper bearing undertakings that have not been honoured and to trust that they are equivalent to everything that he has lost.

 These are the thoughts that have occurred to me on this matter.
 I am by no means convinced by them myself, but I am unable to refute them.